 Fall 2020 Study Abroad (Last updated: June 18, 2020)

 Due to the global outbreak of COVID-19, EIU has cancelled all Fall 2020 study abroad programs.
-The William V. Weber Program in Study Abroad will not be supporting any study abroad learning activities in the fall.
+The William V. Weber Program in Study Abroad is not supporting study abroad learning activities this fall.